lightningorb/orb/docs/source/api.rst

 LN features a homogenous protocol with heterogenous implementations and programming languages; in other words, the protocol is the same, but different entities create their own implementations using different programming languages.

-Famously, LND from `Lightning Labs <https://lightning.engineering>`_ is written in GoLang, and Core-Lightning from `Blockstream <https://blockstream.com>`_ is written in C. The miracle is that different entities have the freedom to do things their own way while speaking the same protocol.
-The disadvantage is that users need to choose their implementation.
+Famously, LND from `Lightning Labs <https://lightning.engineering>`_ is written in GoLang, and Core-Lightning from `Blockstream <https://blockstream.com>`_ is written in C. The miracle is that different entities have the freedom to do things their own way while speaking the same protocol; technological heterogeneity that adheres to the same protocol also (likely) leads to a more robust network and ecosystem (in the same way polycrops are likely more robust than monocrops).
+The disadvantage is that migrating from one node-type to another is currently impossible, and userbases may not communicate enough across implementations as they ought to.

 Orb's API and CLI make picking your lightning implementation less important since Orb's :class:`orb.ln.ln.Ln` class provides a homogenous interface that hides whether you are interacting with an LND or CLN node.